 Year 10 Expressive Dance leads to VCE Dance and Drama along with a number of other career paths.
-In selecting Dance you open up opportunities to a career in any performing arts avenue from centre stage to back stage.
+Selecting Dance opens up opportunities to a career in any performing arts context from centre stage to back stage.

 Assessment may include a dance analysis, research tasks, group dance performance, solo, duo or trio performance and dance technique classes in a variety of styles.